bell-kevin/tradingBot/README.md

 `trading_bot.py`.
 It fetches historical price data and generates basic buy/sell signals.

 This repository also includes a neural network based bot in `neural_trading_bot.py` which trains an MLP model to predict prices.
 It runs data downloads and backtests concurrently for multiple symbols.
+For a more advanced example using an LSTM, see `lstm_trading_bot.py` which demonstrates parallel backtesting with a simple recurrent network.

 ### Getting Started on Windows 11 with VS Code